 Most companies want their managers to be great, but rarely do they define what great actually looks like in the organization.
 Do you want your team leads to spend more time focused on supporting and growing their team members or do you expect them to still be extraordinary individual contributors - the reason they most likely were promoted to begin with?

 And if they're expected to do both, do they know that?

 One of the biggest things I struggled to learn in my first management job was that my success was no longer measured by my individual contributions, but rather by the success of my team.

-I had spent so many years as a high achiever - knocking my individual expectations out of the park - that I had a really hard time letting go of that feeling once I was responsible for a team.
+I had spent so many years as a high achiever – knocking my individual expectations out of the park – that I struggled to let go once I became a remote manager of a team.
 While I went out of my way to support them (being a great manager was really important to me), I also killed myself trying to tackle things that I probably should have delegated.

 I was so used to being in the spotlight, that moving out of it felt like failing.
 While I should have been shifting big projects to my team and playing a supporting role from the sidelines, I clung to anything that felt really important – telling myself that I was protecting my team from being overworked.